-His engagements in the 2013/14 season included the Budapest Philharmonic and Pinchas Steinberg, the Nuremberg Symphony and Alexander Shelley, and a return to the London Philharmonic, conducted by Andrés Orozco-Estrada.
-Furthermore he will appear in Wigmore Hall’s London Pianoforte Series in 2015/16.
+Recent engagements included the Budapest Philharmonic, conducted by Pinchas Steinberg, the Nuremberg Symphony, conducted by Alexander Shelley, a return to the London Philharmonic, conducted by Andrés Orozco-Estrada, and his debut with Taiwan Philharmonic National Symphony Orchestra, conducted by Shao-Chia Lü among others.
+Furthermore, he appeared in Wigmore Hall’s London Pianoforte Series.

 Michael is married to the Bulgarian pianist Juliana Markova and they have one son, Max, a young actor.